terry98004/HardyZ/README.md

   * [README.md][readme-link].
 The file you are currently reading.

-  * [license.txt][license-link] A text file containing the MIT License which applies to this work.

   * [Hardyz.c][hardyz-c-link].
-The `main` function entry pont for our program.
+The entry pont for our program.
 This source code file is quite straightforward.
-We validate the user’s command line input, save their choices and then call the `ComputeHardyZ` function.
+We validate the user’s command line input, save their choices and then call the 'ComputeAllHardyZ' function, which in turn calls the **libHGT** functions that do the actual calculations.

-  * [remainderMPFR.c][remainderMPFR-c-link].
-This source code file provides the `ComputeRemainderMPFR` function that computes the remainder term *R(4)*.
-  We use the Gabcke table of power series coefficients and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for floating point calculations.

-  * [buildcoeff.c][buildcoeff-c-link].
-This source code file builds an **MPFR** version of the Gabcke power series coefficients as part of the overall task of initializing the **MPFR** floating point system.

-  * [computetheta.c][computetheta-c-link].
-This source code file uses the MPFR floating point library to compute the theta term in the Riemann-Siegel Formula.

-  * [computemain.c][computemain-c-link].
-This source code file is “central control” for computing *Z(t)* values.
-The `ComputeAllHardyZ` function is the entry point.
-In that function, we do needed initialization of the **MPFR** floating point system, call `ComputeRemainderMPFR`, call the `ComputeMain` function (found in this source code file), and print the results to `stdout`.
+  * [CompHardyz.c][CompHardyz-c-link].
+This source code file includes: (1) the 'ComputeAllHardyZ' function, which in calls the **libHGT** functions that do the actual calculations, and (2) the 'HardyZCallback' function which is called from the **libHGT** functions and is used to print the output reports.

   * [hardyz.h][hardyz-h-link].
 The is the only (local) include file for the program.

   * [makehardyz.bat][makehardyz-bat-link].
 The is the "makefile" for the program.
 Currently, this file is a Windows batch file (**not** an actual makefile), but can be easily converted to a standard makefile.

-  * [hardyz.pdf][hardyz-pdf-link].
-A PDF file with further discussion of our software, the building of our software program, and the mathematics behind our software.
-The PDF is created using LaTex, needed to allow proper display / layout of the mathematics.
+## Command Line Parameters

+ *  -t [positive number]	The t value for Z(t) - this parameter is required.
+(Digits and '.' only).
+ *  -i [positive number]	Amount to increment t (if checking multiple t values) - defaults to 1.
+ *  -c [positive integer]	Count of the number of t values to check - defaults to 1.
+ *  -p [positive integer]	Decimal point digits of Z(t) to show in report - defaults to 6.
+ *  -b [positive integer]	Floating point bits: 128 <= b <= 1024 - defaults to 256.
+ *  -d [positive integer]	Used for debugging only.
+Please disregard.
+ *  -k [positive integer]	Number of threads to use - defaults to 1, maximum of 8.
+ *  -h			Show command line parameters.
+All other parameters will be ignored.
+ *  -s			Report the total seconds taken to compute the Hardy Z values.
+ *  -v			Verbose report (otherwise CSV only).

 ## Terms of use